-6 Conclusion
+7 Conclusion

-Motivated by the use of priority and quota policies in resource allocation settings with diversity concerns, we consider an authority that has separable preferences over scores and diversity.
+Motivated by the use of priority and quota policies in resource allocation settings with diversity concerns, we consider an authority that has preferences over scores and diversity.
 We introduce Adaptive Priority Mechanisms (APM) and characterize an APM that is both optimal and can be specified solely in terms of the preferences of the authority.
 We study the priority and quota policies that are used in practice and show that they are optimal if and only if the authority is either risk-neutral or extremely risk-averse over diversity.
 Analyzing a setting with multiple authorities that dynamically admit agents, we show that the optimal APM is a dominant strategy.
 Thus, one could potentially advise authorities to follow an optimal APM with confidence (under our maintained assumptions on preferences) that they could do no better.
 Moreover, all authorities following the optimal APM implements the unique stable allocation.
+Finally, in centralized settings, we propose a modified APM that delivers authority-efficient allocations.